corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/cordapps/thread-pools.md

 - api
 - service
 - classes
-title: Using thread pools
+title: Using additional thread pools
 weight: 10
 ---

 Corda Enterprise executes flows in *thread pools*.
 A thread pool is a group of pre-created, idle threads, ready to execute tasks.
 The default Corda Enterprise configuration creates a single thread pool, whose size is configured by the *[flowThreadPoolSize]({{< relref "../node/setup/corda-configuration-fields.html#enterpriseconfiguration" >}})* parameter.
 Open Source Corda is single-threaded.

-In Corda 4.12 and previous to that, only a single, default thread pool was supported.
+In Corda 4.12 and previous versions, only the single, default thread pool described above was supported.
 From Corda 4.13 onward, the Enterprise version enables operators to define *multiple* thread pools and assign flows to them.
 The reason for this is to enable operators to prioritize particular flows and to segregate them from other flows.

 For example, if there are slow-running reporting flows and more important transactional flows on the same system, the reporting flows can be separated into a dedicated thread pool so that they do not block the transactional flows.

 ## Configuring thread pools

-Thread pools are defined in the [node configuration]({{< relref "../node/setup/corda-configuration-file.md" >}}) using `additionalFlowThreadPools`.
+Thread pools are defined in the [node configuration]({{< relref "../node/setup/corda-configuration-file.md" >}}) by adding an `additionalFlowThreadPools` array within the `tuning` object.
+The `additionalFlowThreadPools` array can contain one or more objects, each specifying the details of an additional thread pool.
+Each object contains a `threadpool` and `size` property, respectively defining the name of the thread pool and its size in number of threads.

 ### Example 1: Two Defined Thread Pools